tuduce/TDX-Air-Mechanics/TDXAirMechanic/Documents/Implementation.md

     - Positive/NegativeSaturation: 10000
   - Starts with loop count 1 (infinite).
 Properly stopped/disposed on removal.

+- Dynamic Spring
+  - Enabled only when both `CenteredSpring` and `DynamicSpring` are true in the active profile.
+  - Stiffness is updated continuously based on airspeed from `SimVariableData`:
+    - Normalized factor = clamp(`IAS` / `Barber`, 0..1).
+If `Barber <= 0`, fallback uses 250 KIAS as the max reference.
+    - Coefficients (`PositiveCoefficient`/`NegativeCoefficient`) are mapped linearly from 2000 (soft at low speed) to 10000 (firm at barber-pole speed).
+    - Updates are throttled: coefficients are re-applied only when the change is >= 100 to reduce DirectInput churn.
+  - Implementation details:
+    - Reuses the existing spring effect via `SetParameters` to update the `ConditionSet` in place; axes are preserved.
+    - Axis offsets used by the spring are cached on creation and reused for updates; caches are cleared on device or effect removal.

 - Stick Shaker
   - Enabled when `profile.StickShaker == true`.
   - Trigger conditions: